dorkodu/luckt/README.md

 Here are some suggestions on when it makes sense to use Luckt:

-- You have reasonable amounts of data changing over time
+- You have reasonable amounts of data changing over time.
-- You need a single source of truth for your application state
+- You need a single source of truth for your application state.
-- You find that managing all your state manually is no longer sufficient
+- You find that managing all your state manually is no longer sufficient.

 Yes, these guidelines are subjective and vague, but this is for a good reason.
 The point at which you should integrate Luckt into your application is different for every user and different for every application.